 While our journey is coming to an end, we will always take pride in the thousands of people our staff helped to launch new careers.

-We're proud to offer classes in our nation's capital city.
-The D.C. area is home to great tech companies, accelerators and startups and we're happy to be training the talent they need to keep growing.
+We're proud to offer coding classes in our nation's capital city.
+The D.C. area is home to a wide variety of tech companies, accelerators and startups, along with the organizations that are responsible for helping to run our country; and we're happy to be training the talent they need to succeed.

 At each of our locations we offer free code classes for kids.
 We believe in investing in the local tech economy for the long-run, and that means impacting the next generation.

 Want to know more about our kids classes?Get in Touch